colugomusic/scuff/README.md

 Done.
 I worked towards this goal first because this is what I need for my own project.
 Many CLAP extensions are still unsupported but I have implemented the main ones.

 ### CLAP-based instruments or other kinds of devices ❌
 Not done but the framework is all there.
-I just don't need this for my own project yet so I'm not working on it right now.
+I just don't need this for my own project yet so I haven't added it yet.

 ### VST3 support ❌
 Not started at all because I don't need it for my own project yet but everything is sort of written with this in mind.